TranafLee/TTL-text2img/README.md

 # TTL text2img

 Text-to-image generation using diffusion models involves iteratively refining images based on textual descriptions.
 This approach gradually enhances image quality, ensuring coherence with the given text.
-It enables the generation of visually appealing and contextually relevant images that accurately represent the textual input.
+It enables the generation of visually appealing and contextually relevant images that accurately represent the textual input. <br />
 Demo in `huggingface`: [TTL-text2img](https://huggingface.co/spaces/ttranaflee/TTL-text2img)

 # Installation